gem/oq-engine/doc/adv-manual/event_based.rst

 When using approach #1 your can run all of the required calculations with the command::

- $ oq engine --multi --run job_Argentina.csv job_Bolivia.csv ...
+ $ oq engine --run job_Argentina.csv job_Bolivia.csv ...

 When using approach #2 your can run all of the required calculations with the command::